 Options for Managing Student Loan Payments

-If you’re one of the millions of student loan borrowers struggling with their monthly payments, there are a number of options available.
+If you’re one of the millions of student loan borrowers struggling with their monthly payments, there are a number of options for paying back your student loans.
 These include income-driven repayment (IDR) plans, loan forgiveness options, and student loan consolidation and refinancing.

 Although there are several ways to reduce the amount you may need to borrow while attending college, if you’ve already borrowed the money and left school, your task now is to figure out the best way to manage the situation.
 To that end, it’s worth taking the time to figure out which program best suits your needs and can save you the most money in the long run.

 If you owe more than $100,000, your best options are likely IDR plans and loan forgiveness.
 For borrowers who owe closer to the average amount of $37,172; however, these kinds of programs may be less beneficial.
 Nitro reports that the average monthly payment on $37,172 is $393 on a standard 10-year repayment plan.
 If that amount comes to 10% or less of your take-home pay, you’re not likely to qualify for much of a reduction to your monthly bill.
-Federal IDR programs calculate your monthly payment as 10% of your paycheck after accounting for family size.
+Federal IDR programs calculate your monthly payment as 10% to 15% of your adjusted gross income (AGI) minus 150% of the poverty level for a family of your size.

 Further, even if you’re able to reduce your monthly payment amount, you’re not likely to have a remaining balance to be forgiven in 20 years, the standard time frame for loan forgiveness.
 In the end, you’ll have paid back far more than you would have on the standard 10-year repayment plan.

-If you fall into this camp, but you’re still looking for ways to reduce your monthly student loan payment, it’s time to look into reducing your interest, which will lower both your monthly payment and the overall amount you’ll be required to pay back.
-The two ways to do this are consolidation and refinancing.
+If you fall into this camp, but you’re still looking for ways to lower your monthly student loan payment, two options for doing so are consolidation and refinancing.

 Student Loan Consolidation